 - Data sovereignty – Customers always retain control of which AWS Region(s) are used to store and process their content.
 This allows our customers with geographic-specific requirements to establish environments in a location(s) of their choice.

 - Data compliance – AWS manages dozens of compliance programs in its infrastructure.
 This means that segments of your compliance have already been completed.

 - Scalability – Security scales with your AWS cloud usage.
 No matter the size of your company, the AWS infrastructure is designed to keep data safe.

-Bidhive is certified to SOC 2 / ISO 27001.
+Bidhive aligns to SOC 2 / ISO 27001.
 We’ve given a lot of thought to how we’ve designed and built our platform to deliver performance, stability and security to our customers.

 We neither store nor transmit your credit card information.
 We use Stripe, a PCI Level 1 compliant payment processor to handle all credit card transactions.
 All of our data is encrypted in transit and at rest.